sonic-pi-net/sonic-pi/etc/doc/tutorial/05-Amplitude-and-Parameters.md

 play 50, beans: 0.5, cheese: 3, eggs: 0.1, beans: 2
 ```

 Many things in Sonic Pi accept parameters, so just spend a little time learning how to use them and you'll be set!
-Let's play with our first parameter: amplitude
+Let's play with our first parameter: `amp:`.

 ## Amplitude

 Amplitude is a computer representation of the loudness of a sound.
 A *high amplitude produces a loud sound* and a *low amplitude produces a quiet sound*.
 Just as Sonic Pi uses numbers to represent time and notes, it uses numbers to represent amplitude.
 An amplitude of 0 is silent (you'll hear nothing) whereas an amplitude of 1 is normal volume.
 You can even crank up the amplitude higher to 2, 10, 100.
-However, you should note that when the overall amplitude of all the sounds gets too high, Sonic Pi uses what's called a compressor to squash them all to make sure the overall sound isn't too loud.
+However, you should note that when the overall amplitude of all the sounds gets too high, Sonic Pi uses what's called a compressor to squash them all to make sure things aren't too loud for your ears.
 This can often make the sound muddy and strange.
-So try to keep use low amplitudes i.e. in the range 0 to 0.5 to avoid compression.
+So try to use low amplitudes i.e. in the range 0 to 0.5 to avoid compression.